 Key aspects of life

-Information is used both by whole organisms and also by parts of organisms when those parts determine which actions are possible for them and decide which possibilities to select.
+Information is used both by whole organisms and also by parts of organisms when those parts determine which actions are possible for them and somehow select possibilities to realise, e.g. when digesting food, growing new structures, or repairing damaged structures, in processes of healing.

 What is information?